How do projects work?

 - and more …

 The match list for Y-DNA does not always contain information on haplogroup or last tested “terminal” SNP.
 Only actual tested SNPs also listed in the “official” FTDNA-tree are atomatically added here; matches where there are no haplogroup or SNPs have just not tested any of these.
-This in one of the reasons why Y-haplogroup projects are so important, to enable checking their open Y-result lists for which tests are sorted in the same category with the same subclade and SNPs, tested and predicted.
+This is one of the reasons why Y-haplogroup projects are so important, to enable people checking the open Y-result lists for which tests are sorted in the same category with the same subclade and SNPs, tested and predicted.

 Geographical distribution of a haplogroup is also best illustrated through the results lists for the large haplogroup projects.